PROFESSIONAL CERTIFICATIONS:

 Job/Duty Description:

-Military Experience: Retired U.S. Army (Active-Duty) Field Grade Officer [senior O-5 with service in the Pentagon, resident Senior Service College (SSC) with Joint Professional Military Education (JPME) Phase II, and two years of Battalion Command; equivalent to GS-14 supervisory level].
+Retired U.S. Regular Army (active-duty) field grade officer (senior O-5 with service in the Pentagon, resident Senior Service College with Joint Professional Military Education (JPME) Phase II, and two years of Battalion Command; equivalent to GS-14 supervisory level).

 Job/Duty Description:

-Serves as the principal military senior special staff Force Development (FD)/Change Management officer (Functional Area 50) for a Two-Star General operational headquarters (doctrinally deployable, worldwide, up to Four-Star Theater Army headquarters level) of 118 Army Reserve military units located in 33 states and territories with over 14 thousand funded operational, administrative-oversight, and installation management requirements that impact global military operations.
-Directly advises the Commanding General (CG) on all matters involving unit stationing actions, adjustments to military and civilian personnel structure documentation, the research and creation of strategic-level analytical metrics and informational products, to include cartographic maps, statistical-data and thematic charts, and various analytical executive summary correspondence.
+Serves as the principal military special staff senior Force Development (FD)/Change Management officer (Functional Area 50) for a Two-Star General operational headquarters (doctrinally deployable worldwide, up to Four-Star Theater Army headquarters level) of 118 Army Reserve military units located in 33 states and territories with over 14 thousand funded operational, administrative-oversight, and installation-management requirements that impact global military operations.
+Directly advises the Commanding General (CG) on all matters involving unit stationing actions, adjustments to military and civilian personnel structure documentation, the research and creation of strategic-level analytical metrics and informational products, including cartographic maps, statistical data, and thematic charts, and various analytical executive summary correspondence.
 Supervises a four-member specialized technical analysis, database management, and documentation repository staff.
 Responsible for executing a functional workflow budget of 126K annually.
-Specific functions include: coordinating all Army Reserve troop force structural designs, civilian requirements & authorizations, and doctrinal modernization organizational updates with the respective U.S. Army Centers of Excellence (CoEs), the Combined Arms Center (CAC), and the Army Training and Doctrine Command (TRADOC).
+Specific functions include: coordinating all Army Reserve troop force structural designs, civilian requirements & authorizations, and doctrinal modernization organizational updates with U.S. Army Centers of Excellence (CoEs), the Combined Arms Center (CAC), and the Army Training and Doctrine Command (TRADOC).

 Additional Duty Requirements: